 Why is there the need by many to embellish, romanticize and ‘make pretty’ the story of Jesus’ birth?

 I have opinions (of course), but I think both of those are questions which serve best as jumping off places for your thoughts.
 Really, whenever we ponder questions, we are led closer to the Truth.
+So, ponder!
 And, as I’ve said before, you’ll know when you’re getting near Truth, when you start seeing more questions.
 It’s a never-ending cycle- a conundrum some might call it.
 Maybe we’ll run into some of those wise men along the way..

 Zachariah was a priest.
 Married to Elizabeth, Mary’s cousin.
 They were childless until they, like Mary, had one of those – (pregnant pause)- visits from the angel Gabriel.
 Then, Elizabeth and Zachariah, at the ages of 60 or 70 or so, became the proud, however old, parents of John.
 John who would grow up and become known as John the Baptist.